ONSdigital/sml-catalogue/.github/pull_request_template.md

 - [ ] All levels of acceptance test are passing (automated, integration, manual, accessibility, etc.)
 - [ ] I have run the behave command to check the selenium behaviour tests pass locally
-- [ ] I have run the pytest command (see tests/README.md) to check that unit tests pass locally
 - [ ] Acceptance criteria met

 **Other Checks**